alex210501/FlightSimulator/README.md

 - GET the route's arrival airport by name
 - GET the route's flight time by ID

+-> app.get('/route/:parametre') and then redirected to '/'

+Where parametre will be the route's ID

 ### :airplane: The plane

 The plane will contain :